Tarsiciosh/learning/react/README.md

 > git status:

-> your branch is up to date with 'origin/develpment' (is up to date with the internet)
+> your branch is up to date with 'origin/develpment' (is up to date with the "internet")

 > git add -A (add all files)

-> git add . (all from here to inwards)
+> git add . (all from there)

 > git add -p (see all changes - **recommended way**)

-> git commit -m'description of the commit'
+> git commit -m 'description of the commit'

 > git checkout --app/controller (example to remove file that was not commited - file with a commented part)